raquelquefois/raquelquefois/README.md

 ## Hi there 👋

+My name is Rachel and I'm based in the UK.

+- 🌱 I’m currently learning all about GitHub!
+- 💬 Ask me about www.VeloViewer.com
+- 📫 How to reach me: rachel@veloviewer.com
+- 😄 Pronouns: she/her

 <!--
 **raquelquefois/raquelquefois** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...